Sustainability and the Environment

 There is often confusion about whether you should be paid to do an internship or work experience.
 It will depend on your arrangement with the employer, the status of the employer and the location of your employer as employment laws vary from country to country.
 To find out if you are entitled to be paid when undertaking work experience or an internship in the UK, visit the Government’s webpages on the National Minimum Wage.

-Building relevant experience (see below) is key for accessing many careers in sustainability and the environment.
+Building relevant experience is key for accessing many careers in sustainability and the environment.
 This could be through relevant student societies, volunteering, internships, choice of academic papers or projects or perhaps via a relevant course of postgraduate study.
+See the advice above about 'Skills and Experience' to learn more.

-A postgraduate qualification is often required to follow a career in this sector.
+A postgraduate qualification may be required to follow a career in this sector.
 Further study may be at either Masters or PhD level, depending on the particular career you wish to pursue.
 For example, whilst a PhD is important for a career in research, taught Masters courses are popular when entering the field of environmental consultancy.
-Not all environmental lawyers or consultants studied law, or specifically environmental law, at undergraduate level – however they are all qualified solicitors or barristers (in the UK), so it is worth exploring the different degrees, courses and qualification options available.
+Not all environmental lawyers, for example, studied law, or specifically environmental law, at undergraduate level – however they are all qualified solicitors or barristers (in the UK), so it is worth exploring the different degrees, courses and qualification options available.

 There are a wide range of specialist courses at the Masters level, providing a focus on particular environmental issues.
 Consider:

-- Talk to employers and find out which courses they particularly recommend.
+• Talk to employers and find out which courses they particularly recommend or like to recruit from.

 Sector vacancies